 We are committed to sound corporate governance practices.
-We believe that good governance promotes the long-term interests of our stockholders and strengthens Board and management accountability.
+We believe that good governance promotes the long-term interests of our shareholders and strengthens Board and management accountability.

-Separate Chair of the Board and Chief Executive Officer Positions Regular Executive Sessions Without Management Present Independent Chair of the Board Annual "Say-on-Pay" Stockholder Vote on Executive Compensation All Independent Directors Except our Former and Current Chief Executive Officers • 100% Independent Audit, Compensation and NESG Committees Majority Voting in Uncontested Elections Annual Engagement of Independent Executive Compensation Consultant Risk Oversight by Full Board and Committees • Engagement Every Three Years of Independent Compensation Consultant for Director Compensation Balanced Director Ages (6 Under 60) Investor Outreach Program Annual Board and Committee Self-Evaluations Stock Ownership Guidelines for Named Executive Officers and Directors Annual Performance Evaluation of Named Executive Officers by Directors Code of Business Conduct and Ethics for Officers and Directors Periodic Engagement of Independent Executive and Corporate Governance Consultant Limited Director Service on Other Public Boards Board Authority to Retain Outside Consultants Board Refreshment Policy With an Expected Director Retirement Age of 72.
-Three of Nine Current Directors are Female or Racially/Ethnically Diverse Board and its committees conduct annual self-evaluation exercises.
+- Separate Chair of the Board and Chief Executive Officer Positions - Independent Chair of the Board - All Independent Directors Except our Current Chief Executive Officer - Majority Voting in Uncontested Elections - Risk Oversight by Full Board and Committees - Balanced Director Ages (5 Under 60) - Annual Board and Committee Self-Evaluations - Annual Performance Evaluation of Named Executive Officers by Directors - Periodic Engagement of Independent Executive and Corporate Governance Consultant - Board Authority to Retain Outside Consultants - Four of Eight Independent Directors are Female or Racially/Ethnically Diverse